 Akshaya Patra had been looking for ways to improve the nutrition of the mid-day meals.
 The millet meals were exceptionally successful and were really liked by the children.
-We appreciate the state government support and with consumers.
+We appreciate the state government support and with this positive result, we now hope this will lead to the needed support for nutritious millet-based meals, for the benefit of our future generations.

+Ajay Kavishwar Head of Research.
+Akshaya Patra Foundation

+• Our rigorous primary data collection and analysis have delivered evidence of the capability of these climate-smart crops to effectively mitigate the extent of undernutrition in infants and youth, while catering to the palate of diverse consumers.
 This suggests immense potential of millets and sorghum in contributing to multiple goals under the SDG 2030 agenda.

-Aiav Kavishwar Head of Research, Akshaya Patra Foundation

-Our rigorous primary data collection and analysis have delivered evidence of the capability of these climate-smart crops to effectively mitigate the extent of undernutrition in infants and youth, while catering to the palate of diverse for Advanced and Integrated Research, Kobe University

-Natural Resource Economist, Organization
+Natural Resource Economist, Organization of Advanced and Integrated Research, Kobe University

-These results and guidelines developed from the study are equally important for any scheme addressing malnutrition or general healthy diets - whether it is by the government, NGOs or private sector processors or caterers.
+C These results and guidelines developed from the study are equally important for any scheme addressing malnutrition or general healthy diets - whether it is by the government, NGOs or private sector processors or caterers.